Firearm injuries

 1-800-273-8255 or the UNI CrisisLine at 801-587-3000.

 There is no one-size-fits-all solution to reduce firearm deaths and injuries.
-A simple preventative approach we recommend to those who handle firearms is to follow the 4 universal rules of firearm safety.
+A simple preventative approach we recommend to those who handle firearms is to follow the four universal rules of firearm safety.

 - Treat all firearms as if they were always loaded.